Programs

 Past and Present

-Congenital Heart Disease (CHD) is a leading cause of childhood mortality in developing nations.
+Uganda - Congenital Heart Disease (CHD) is a leading cause of childhood mortality in developing nations.
 In Uganda, many children, particularly orphans and those from families facing financial hardship, lack access to timely, life-saving cardiac surgeries.

 Upasuaji International, together with Open Hearts for Orphans and in collaboration with the Uganda Heart Institute (UHI), are working to fund critical pediatric cardiac surgeries for vulnerable children.